 Let the Bureaucracy Begin!

-Applying for a Turkish residence permit and other necessities for my new life
+Applying for a Turkish residence permit and other necessities for my new life as an expat in Turkey

 Today was my first official day in Turkey - navigating the bureaucracy to set-up a new life in this beautiful country.
 Forewarned by several sources that the processes would seem cumbersome and illogical, I gave myself a pep talk before leaving the apartment so I'd face the day with a positive, Zen-like attitude.